golmschenk/qusi/docs/source/tutorials/basic_transit_identification_with_prebuilt_components.md

 python examples/transit_finite_dataset_test.py
 ```

 This will run the network on the test data, producing the metrics that are requested in the file.

+Now you will learn about how to construct your own training data for your own neural network.
+Open basic_transit_identification_dataset_construction.md and continue there.